Aditi-15679/Aditi-15679/README.md

 ## Hi, I'm Aditi

-🎓 BS in Data Science
+🎓 B.Sc. in Data Science
 💻 Passionate about technology, learning, and building meaningful solutions
 🌱 Currently focused on strengthening my skills in programming and data analysis